 – If you decide to choose adoption, think about questions such as the following: Do I want an open, semi-open, or closed adoption?
 What support might I get during and after pregnancy?
 Do I know anyone who has been through this that I can talk to?
 How do I feel about adoption for my baby?

 Oftentimes, writing a list of pros and cons for your choices may help clarify your feelings.
-The choice is hard no matter what you ultimately decide, but it is important for you to be able to have an opportunity to sit down and think clearly about what each choice would entail.
+The choice is hard no matter what you ultimately decide, but you need to be able to have an opportunity to sit down and think clearly about what each choice would entail.
 It is also important to think about how you would feel about each decision because it is very easy to feel overwhelmed.

 The Adoption Decision